timonreinhard/zetta-wemothat-driver/README.md

 # Zetta Wemo Bridge driver for any platform

-A *work-in-progress* driver to play with the Wemo Bridge.
+A driver to play with Wemo Light Bulbs.

 ## Install